Department: Pathobiology & Population Sciences

 Ken qualified as a veterinary surgeon from the Royal (Dick) School of Veterinary Studies in 1988 and undertook a residency in equine pathology at the Animal Health Trust in Newmarket.
 He then undertook PhD studies on the pathogenesis of equine herpesviral infections in a Wellcome Trust-funded project run jointly between the Animal Health Trust and Royal Veterinary College.
 Ken returned to the Animal Health Trust as staff pathologist in 1994 and became Head of Pathology there in 2001.
 He moved to the Royal Veterinary College as Professor of Companion Animal Pathology in 2006.
-Ken was appointed as Head of the Department of Pathobiology and Population Sciences with effect from 1st July 2017.
+Ken served as Head of the Department of Pathobiology and Population Sciences from 1st June 2017 to 30th June 2023 and was appointed as Head of the Graduate School with effect from 1st June 2023.
 He is a past President of the British Society of Veterinary Pathology, has served on the Specialty Advisory Committee on Veterinary Pathology of the Royal College of Pathologists and chairs the Editorial Board of the Journal of Comparative Pathology.

 Ken's abiding research interest is the pathogenesis of infectious diseases and pregnancy failure in horses, as well as having a long-standing interest in developing better diagnostic and prognostic markers for neoplasia in dogs and cats.
 In recent years he has also undertaken collaborative research in a number of other areas, including canine portocaval shunt regeneration, feline hypertrophic cardiomyopathy, Tasmanian devil facial tumour disease and contagious bovine pleuropneumonia.